CSAllenISD/2023-ISP-ModelScheduler/README.md

 # 2023-ISP-ModelScheduler
 [Task Management](https://github.com/users/CSAllenISD/projects/1/views/13)

-## This is the mian release branch, do not push directly to this branch.
+## This is the main release branch, do not push directly to this branch.

 ## Project Members: